-I was struggling with how to write and present an idea about maps for the April Playbook.
+I was struggling with how to write and present an idea.
 Nothing was working and I was beginning to feel lost and frustrated.

 So I decided to go in a different direction.
 To combine my collage work and hand lettering and present it in a long scroll.

 When I finished, it occurred to me that we're all navigating new territory.
 Trying to find our way.

 There's no map to tell us which way is the shortest, best solution to get us from here to there.

 Map terminology as it applies to the challenges of staying home:

 It's your internal guidance.
 If you pay attention to how you feel, you'll find your way.
 Getting tired?
 Maybe it's time to take a break.
 Frustrated?
 Take a left.
 Or right.
 Abandon course and do something different.

 This is where you map your survival strategy.
 Maybe it's creating a routine: getting up at a reasonable hour, getting dressed, and saving your comfy clothes for later in the day.